-An app that connects the arts to global publics
+New in PD Digital: An app that connects global publics to performing arts.

 Just a few minutes on foot from the bustle of downtown Bucharest, the State Jewish Theater, down a small side street in the Romanian capital, cuts a forlorn figure.
 Yet the theater is one of the few vestiges of what was once a large Jewish community in Romania, and one of the few professional Yiddish-language theaters left in Europe.

 CSIAF is a month-long torrent of public performances, exhibitions, workshops, and arts classes for the masses, as well as a forum and performing arts fair geared toward the international arts community, taking place in theatres and conference rooms throughout Shanghai.
 “Some 750 people from nearly 50 countries are attending the forum this year,” CSIAF vice president Li Ming said.